skovoroad/ynwa/context.md

   - Knows only game simulation logic
   - Receives all parameters (characteristics, commands, instructions) from outside via API
   - Does not depend on specific client implementations
+  - Uses `ynwa-decisions` for Lua scripting support

+- **Decision Engine (`ynwa-decisions`)** - game-agnostic decision-making library
+  - Independent crate with Lua scripting support
+  - No dependencies on game domain types (no GridCell, Region, Point3D)
+  - JSON-based contract: config → context → decision
+  - Can be published separately and reused in other games
+  - 45 unit tests, 1,633 LOC

 - **Scripts (`ynwa-scripts`)** - Lua scripts library (data only, no Rust code)
   - `test-scripts/` - simple Lua scripts for testing decision system